 You can use HTTP Basic Auth to interact with our API via API keys.
 Use your Unbounce API Key as the username and nothing as the password.

 curl -u API_KEY: -H "Accept: application/vnd.unbounce.api.v0.4+json" -X GET https://api.unbounce.com

 All connections require encryption via SSL, so make sure you use the HTTPS protocol in your requests.

 Managing API Keys

-We have enabled API Access to all of our customers on an Essential, Premium or Enterprise plan.
+We have enabled API Access to all of our customers on a Launch, Optimize, Accelerate, or Scale plan.
 Now you can create one or more API Keys within the app (and yes, auto-serve OAuth is coming soon).

 Log in to your Unbounce account and go to Manage Account